testdrivenio/django-aloe-bdd/example_bdd/README.md

 The _Steps_ file contains Python functions that are mapped to the _Feature_ file steps using regular expressions.

-You run `python manage.py harvest` and see the following output.
+Run `python manage.py harvest` and see the following output.

 ```
 nosetests --verbosity=1